 The proximity to fire and police stations: If the business is located near or far from a fire hydrant, fire station, or police station, this could impact the cost of coverage.
 The same is true regarding the alarm and safety systems the business has in place.

-Commercial Property Coverage Attorneys
+Commercial Property Insurance Claim Attorneys